strapi/documentation/docs/user-docs/latest/users-roles-permissions/managing-administrators.md

 ## Creating a new account

-On the top right side of the *Administration panel > Users* interface, a **Create new User** button is displayed.
+On the top right side of the *Administration panel > Users* interface, a **Create new user** button is displayed.
 It allows to create a new administrator account for your Strapi application.

 To create a new administrator account:

-1. Click on the **Create new User** button.
+1. Click on the **Create new user** button.
 2. In the *Add new user* window, fill in the following information about the new administrator:

 | User information  | Instructions                                                                                            |